eurotools/eurochef/README.md

 _Cooking up some EDBs_

-Eurochef provides tools and Rust crates for working with Eurocom EngineX(T) files, including filelist, .edb, .sfx and .elx files.
+Eurochef provides tools and Rust crates for working with Eurocom EngineX(T) files; including filelist, .edb, .sfx and .elx files.

 ## Features